imagej/imagej.github.io/_pages/update-sites/following.md

 If the update site you want to follow is listed, just click the checkbox next to its name.
 If it is not listed, you can add Click the *Add update site* button and fill in the name of your choice for the site and the URL, which would be provided by the plugin's author or distributor.

-**Note:** the list of update sites shown by default is generated from a special page, which you can [view and edit here](/list-of-update-sites).
-Update site maintainers are encouraged to add their update site to this list, as it both helps the community and the developers.
+{% include notice icon="note" content="The list of update sites shown by default is generated from a special page, which you can [view and edit here](/list-of-update-sites).
+Update site maintainers are encouraged to add their update site to this list, as it both helps the community and the developers." %}

 After you have selected your desired update site(s), close the dialog.
 The list of plugins that will be installed or updated from the chosen sites will now show up: